BVM&S Veterinary Medicine (5-year programme)

 Nearby is Langhill, our school's 250-hectare livestock farm, where you will learn animal handling and farm animal medicine.

-Our unique Exotic Animals and Wildlife Service provides you with first-hand experience of dealing with pets such as rabbits and tortoises, as well as wildlife native to the UK.
+Our Exotic Animals and Wildlife Service provides you with first-hand experience of dealing with pets such as rabbits and tortoises, as well as wildlife native to the UK.

 We also have links with Edinburgh Zoo and African wildlife projects.

 Take a tour of the facilities at Easter Bush